Why a Citizens’ Initiative?

 And that is why we’re doing a Citizens’ Initiative.

-And please make a small donation to the campaign to show your support.
+Please make a small donation to the campaign to show your support.